Demographics Reference Guide

 Household Based Variables

 Household based variables are all demographic data that are based upon household counts.
-Households are further classified into family households and non-family households.

 Family households consist of a householder and one or more other persons living in the same household who are related to the householder by birth, marriage, or adoption.

 Householder: The person, or one of the people, in whose name the home is owned, being bought, or rented.
 If there is no such person present, any household member 15 years old and over can serve as the householder for the purposes of the census.

 Two types of householders are distinguished: a family householder and a nonfamily householder.
 A family householder is a householder living with one or more people related to him or her by birth, marriage, or adoption.
 The householder and all people in the household related to him are family members.
 A nonfamily householder is a householder living alone or with non-relatives only.

 These data are organized according to the following sub-categories and include: